-Usually our meetings are held monthly together with an Annual Meeting at which the Chairman and Vice Chairman are elected.
+Usually our meetings are held monthly together with an Annual Meeting of the Parish Council at which the Chairman and Vice Chairman are elected which is in May.

 The dates of meetings are shown on the Agendas and Minutes page.
 Agendas are posted on the notice boards around the Parish and on the website at least three days before each meeting and the venue is the Village Hall in Appleby village.

 The public are invited and welcome to attend the meetings.
 There is a period set aside during the meeting for members of the public to raise any concerns or ask questions.

-The council also has the power to raise money through taxation, or precept.
+The Council also has the power to raise money through taxation, or precept.
 The precept demand goes to the billing authority, North Lincolnshire County Council, which collects the tax for the Parish Council.

-Appleby Parish Council make all kinds of decisions on issues that affect the local community.
-Probably the most common topics that Parish Councils get involved with are planning matters, managing open spaces including the children’s playground, maintaining the Parish planters, more recently maintaining verges, and campaigning for and delivering better services and facilities.
+Appleby Parish Council makes decisions on issues that affect the local community, probably the most common topics being involved with are planning matters, managing open spaces including the children’s playground, maintaining the Parish planters, more recently maintaining verges, and campaigning for and delivering better services and facilities.
 Parish Council also supports the Village Hall by way of grants and payments.

 It’s true to say that on their own, the Parish Council has limited powers to make decisions but they do have the ability to negotiate with, and work to influence, those other organisations that do make the final decisions such as other tiers of local government, health authorities, police etc.

-The Council have been successful in completing their Neighbourhood Plan, one of the first in the area, which will help Council to do the best they can for our residents, and to maintain a sustainable community.
+The Council have been successful in completing a Neighbourhood Plan, the first in North Lincolnshire, which will help Council to do the best they can for our residents, and to maintain a sustainable community.
 Details of the Plan can be seen on the Neighbourhood Planning page of this website.